ECHOEProject/echoe/doc/documentation.md

 - Manuscript damage not interfering with readings (e.g. holes predating the text)
 - Scribal word spacing (e.g. the separation of prefixes; the affixation of &lt;⁊&gt;)
 - Letter-forms beyond the ones specified in @tbl:metadata
 - Scribal performances postdating c.
-1200 (notably absent is the Tremulous hand of Worcester)
+1200 (notably absent is the tremulous hand of Worcester)

 # Annotated Indices of Body Elements and Universal Attributes